 Who owns the data we share?

-What is Europe’s potential
+What is Europe’s potential in a globalized and sharing economy?

 Embassy Lab SHAReCONOMY provides a space for an international interdisciplinary dialogue and a creative exchange on a broad range of issues, such as: